Are you an aspiring 3D lighting artist?

 Materials and shaders

 Materials make objects visible in the first place, while shader defines how each pixel is drawn to a screen.
-Different 3D animation applications have different shaders to simulate different materials.
+Different 3D animation applications have shaders to simulate materials.
 And different shaders come with different instructions and attributes.
 These attributes define the appearance of an object.

 Lighting a scene isn’t just limited to applying proper illumination; you’ll have to consider the kind of materials that the objects are made of and how these materials behave when illuminated in real life so you can apply the effects in a computer-generated scene.